 For all those moms who have been craving a glass of wine, know that alcohol, within reason, can be okay while breastfeeding.
 "But alcohol goes into your bloodstream so 'pumping and dumping' is actually a myth," explains Shalek.
 The only way to clear the alcohol from your body is by giving it time—although the number of hours to wait before breastfeeding depends on someone's size, weight, and alcohol tolerance.
 "Usually, if you do not feel cognitive effects of alcohol intake like being able to drive safely and perform activities without impairment, breastfeeding is likely fine," says Shalek.

-She suggests if you're concerned to wait two to three hours before nursing again to let the alcohol clear your system.
-But keep it within reason—Shalek doesn't recommend consuming more than one to two drinks in an evening if you're actively nursing.
+She suggests waiting two to three hours before nursing to let the alcohol clear your system.
+But keep it within reason—Shalek doesn't recommend consuming more than one or two drinks in an evening if you're actively nursing.

-Shalek says that in general, moms should be mindful of any significant negative reactions baby may be having post breastfeeding because it can be caused by a particular food in mom's diet.
+Shalek says that, in general, moms should be mindful of any significant negative reactions baby may be having post breastfeeding because it can be caused by a particular food in mom's diet.
 For example, dairy has been known to cause gassiness or fussiness in babies in some situations.
-A mother's food intake can also change the flavor of the milk (especially garlic or spicy things), which babies can be sensitive to at times.
+A mother's food intake can also change the flavor of the milk (especially foods with garlic or spice), which babies can be sensitive to at times.
 It won't hurt your child—they just may not nurse as effectively since the taste isn't as pleasant to them.